ScottDuane/aa-google-analytics/google-anayltics-reading.md

 * **Bounce rate**- the percentage of single page visits (or web sessions).
 It is the number of visits in which a person leaves your website from the landing page without browsing any further.
 * **% new sessions**- first time users visiting your website compared to visitors who have previously visited your site

+We'll be going into 3 reports that focus on different things:

+#### 1) Audience: Demographics, Browser, Mobile/Desktop and basic Behavior
+The Audience reports focus on your visitors.
+Basically, it gives you an idea on who they are.

 Feel free to explore all sections under **Audience**.
 We won't be focusing on those, but it's good to know what's available to you.

 <a name="utm_params"></a>
 #### 2) **Acquisition:** Where did people come from?
 This is where we'll see if that recruiter from Google visited your site.
+The Acquisition reports are really useful for measuring Marketing campaigns.
+And since job searching is pretty much a Marketing campaign, we'll be using a couple of pieces from this report.

 We'll be leveraging **utm** parameters to help us track who's going to our sites.
 UTM's are parameters that you append to a site's URL, making it look like this:

 [https://www.appacademy.io?utm_source=github&utm_medium=google-analytics-reading](https://www.appacademy.io?utm_source=github&utm_medium=google-analytics-reading)